dfinity/motoko/design/Memory.md

 #### Using Wasm Memory

 All data structures are laid out and managed in Memory by the compiler and the language runtime.
+References are stored via indirections through a Table.

    Pros:
    1. local data access maximally efficient